 New Streamlined Ways of Authenticating People Quickly Proving Their Value

 How do you confirm that people requesting access to your system and files are who they say they are?
-One way is to ask them to confirm their identity multiple times before granting access – otherwise known as Multi-Factor Authentication (MFA).
+One way is to ask them to confirm their identity multiple times before granting access.
 Chastised in the past for awkward or clunky user experiences, new streamlined ways of authenticating people are quickly proving their value.

 Bad password habits pose vulnerabilities

-From weak or easy-to-guess passwords, like ‘p@ssword,’ to password reuse across multiple accounts, people cannot be trusted to create keys granting access to digital assets.
+From weak or easy-to-guess passwords, like ‘p@ssword,’ to password reuse repeatedly across multiple accounts, people cannot be trusted to create keys granting access to digital assets.
 But if multiple digital locks are created, each requiring a unique authenticating factor to grant access, it is theoretically harder to force access.
-That is what makes MFA systems so effective at protecting valuable data.

 Address inherent vulnerabilities: authenticate beyond username and password

 Using multiple methods to authenticate (MFA) helps mitigate the vulnerabilities presented by weak password habits by requiring additional authenticating ‘factors’ before granting access.
 These factors can vary in terms of complexity but are usually something unique or known only to the individual.
 This ensures that if a single factor is compromised, guessed or lost, like a password or PIN, other factors, maybe a birth date, remain to accurately verify the identity of who or what is trying to gain access.

 “Imagine somebody is trying to hack an account and they correctly guess a user’s password,” says Chris Peel, VP Customer Engineering at Echoworx.
 “With MFA, they may try to log in, but the owner of the account gets a pop-up on their mobile device notifying them that someone is attempting to login.
 Access can then be denied by the person – using this second factor of authentication.”